TencentBlueKing/bk-cmdb/src/tools/cmdb_ctl/readme.md

-  --set-v             =""    : set log level for V logs --addrport          =""    : the ip address and port for the hosts to apply command, separated by comma --regdiscv          =""    : the regdiscv address, separated by comma, corresponding environment variable is REGDISCV_ADDR --redis-addr        =""    : assign redis server address default is 127.0.0.1:6379 --redis-pwd         =""    : assign redis server password --redis-database    =""    : assign the redis database default is 0
+  --set-v             =""    : set log level for V logs --addrport          =""    : the ip address and port for the hosts to apply command, separated by comma --regdiscv          =""    : the regdiscv address, separated by comma, corresponding environment variable is REGDISCV_ADDR --rduser            =""    : user name for authentication in register and discover --rdpwd             =""    : password for authentication in register and discover --rdcert            =""    : cert file in register and discover --rdkey             =""    : key file in register and discover --rdca              =""    : CA file in register and discover --redis-addr        =""    : assign redis server address default is 127.0.0.1:6379 --redis-pwd         =""    : assign redis server password --redis-database    =""    : assign the redis database default is 0